tiagodeluna/study-notes/Git/git-commands/README.md

 ## Working with submodules

+Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
+This lets you clone another repository into your project and keep your commits separate.
+More information can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 | Command | Description |
 | ----- | ----- |
 | git submodule add `repo url` `folder name` | Add a remote repo as a submodule in the current repo |